nestjs/docs.nestjs.com/content/migration.md

 #### Terminus

 In the version 7 major release of `@nestjs/terminus`, a new simplified API has been introduced to run health checks.
-The previously required peer dependency [`@godaddy/terminus`](https://github.com/godaddy/terminus) has been removed, which allows us to integrate our health checks automatically into Swagger!
+The previously required peer dependency `@godaddy/terminus` has been removed, which allows us to integrate our health checks automatically into Swagger!
 Read more about the removal of `@godaddy/terminus` [here](https://github.com/nestjs/terminus/issues/340).

-##### Healthchecks

 For most users, the biggest change will be the removal of the `TerminusModule.forRootAsync` function.
 With the next major version, this function will be completely removed.
 To migrate to the new API, you will need to create a new controller, which will handle your health checks.